 10 Mythological Creatures and Shapeshifters

 Berserkers were a group of Norse warriors.
-They are human, but in battle entered into a nearly uncontrollable, trance-like fury, and transformed into wolves, bears, and wild bulls.
+They are human but, in battle, entered into a nearly uncontrollable, trance-like fury and transformed into wolves, bears, and wild bulls.
 This enabled the men to fight more effectively.
-Their name would give rise to the English word “berserk”.
+Their name would give rise to the English word “berserk.”
 Berserkers were said to wear the pelts of bears and wolves as they entered battle and could make the full transformation as they felt necessary.
 They are characterized as having bloodshot eyes, incredible strength, and endurance.
 Various Scandinavian kings used berserkers as part of their army or as hired men and royal bodyguards.
-Similar behavior is described in the Iliad, in which warriors are possessed by Gods and given the power to exhibit superhuman abilities.
+Similar behavior is described in The Iliad, in which warriors are possessed by Gods and given the power to exhibit superhuman abilities.

 The Wendigo is a creature appearing in the mythology of the Algonquian people.
-Descriptions of the Wendigo vary across culture, but they are generally described as a large alien-like canine beast.
+Descriptions of the Wendigo vary across cultures, but they are generally described as a large alien-like canine beast.
 They are malevolent and cannibalistic creatures.
 Wendigos are strongly associated with the winter, the north, and coldness.
 Human beings will transform into Wendigos if they perform cannibalism.
 The person will become possessed by the demonic spirit of the beast, usually in a dream.
 Once transformed, the individual will become violent and obsessed with eating human flesh.
 These monsters are the embodiments of gluttony, greed, and excess.
 They are never satisfied with killing and consuming one person.
 Wendigos are constantly searching for new victims.
-They have been classified as giants and upon transformation the human will grow considerably in size.
+They have been classified as giants, and upon transformation, the human will grow considerably in size.
 They populate rural and highly forested, mountainous regions.
 Recently the Wendigo has become a horror entity, much like the vampire, werewolf, or zombie.

 An aswang is a mythical creature in Filipino folklore.
 The legend of the aswang is well known throughout the Philippines, except in the IIocos region.
 The creature is described as a combination of vampire and witch and is almost always female.
 The aswang is an eater of the dead and a cannibal.
 They are capable of transforming into either a huge black dog or a black boar.
 The creatures stalk and eat human beings at night.
 Garlic bulbs, holy water, and other objects are believed to repel aswang.
 Many stories revolve around these creatures eating children and unborn fetuses.
-In human form they appear normal, and are quiet, shy, and elusive.
+In human form, they appear normal and are quiet, shy, and elusive.
 At night, they transform into the deadly beast.
 One key feature of the aswang is its bloodshot eyes.
 In the Middle Ages, the aswang was the most feared among the mythical creatures in the Philippines.

 Vampires are legendary creatures said to feed on the blood of humans and animals.
 It is difficult to make a single, definitive description of the folkloric vampire, although they were usually reported as bloated in appearance, ruddy, purplish, or dark in color.
 They are shapeshifters and can take many forms, predominantly bats or humans.
 Vampires are typically described as the undead, although some cultures believe that they can be living.
 Beginning in the 19th century, modern fiction began to portray vampires as gaunt and pale.
 In the past, vampire superstition in Europe led to mass hysteria, which resulted in corpses being staked and people being accused of vampirism.
 Many violent killing sprees have been attributed to vampires.
-They are known to terrorize their previous neighborhoods and will seduce their victims, waiting for the right moment to attack the neck.
+They are known to terrorize their previous neighborhoods and seduce their victims, waiting for the right moment to attack the neck.
 The creatures will frequently visit their relatives, particularly their spouses.
 Vampires are masters of disguise and camouflage.
-The most recently recorded case of vampirism is that of nineteen-year-old Mercy Brown, who died in Exeter, Rhode Island in 1892.
+The most recently recorded case of vampirism is nineteen-year-old Mercy Brown, who died in Exeter, Rhode Island, in 1892.

 Lycanthropes or werewolves are mythological humans that have the ability to shapeshift into wolves or anthropomorphic wolf-like creatures.
-They can infect the human population with a bite and the creature’s transformation is often associated with a full moon.
+They can infect the human population with a bite, and the creature’s transformation is often associated with a full moon.
 The lycanthropes mythology originated in Europe, but many accounts are found all over the ancient world.
 Features of the werewolf include the meeting of both eyebrows at the bridge of the nose, curved fingernails, low set ears, and a swinging stride.
 They have super-human strength and senses, far beyond those of either wolves or men.
 The beasts are known to feed on the homeless and easy prey.
 A person can be identified as a werewolf by cutting into their flesh to reveal hair or by revealing special bristles under their tongue.
-In returning to the human form the creature becomes weak and debilitated.
-Up until the 20th century wolf attacks on humans were widely reported causes of mass death in Europe.
+In returning to the human form, the creature becomes weak and debilitated.
+Up until the 20th-century, wolf attacks on humans were widely reported causes of mass death in Europe.